 Previously, Jenks served as vice president and general manager of the 737 program and Renton site.
 Earlier, Jenks served as vice president and general manager of the New Mid-Market Airplane (NMA) program, leading all aspects of development ranging from the business case to definition of the production system, airplane configuration and services offering.

 From 2001 through late 2017, Jenks served in a variety of 787 program leadership roles.
 Ultimately, he served as vice president and general manager of the program, leading the team that designed, built and delivered the 787 Dreamliner family of airplanes.

-Before joining Boeing Commercial Airplanes, Jenks held several leadership roles within Boeing’s defense and space businesses (now Boeing Defense, Space & Security).
+Before joining Boeing Commercial Airplanes, Jenks held several leadership roles within Boeing’s defense and space businesses.
 From 1996 to 2001, Jenks served in various program management positions in Huntsville, Alabama, for the International Space Station, including chief engineer and deputy program manager.
-His responsibilities included primary design, manufacturing and test responsibility for the major U.S. pressurized elements, including the Unity node and Destiny laboratory modules, the joint U.S. and Russian airlock and the common berthing mechanism, hatch and payload racks used throughout the station.

-Before taking responsibility for developmental operations, Jenks held positions in manufacturing technology, tool engineering, internal audit, project engineering and aerodynamics research.
+Jenks earlier managed the Boeing Helicopters Division Developmental Center in Philadelphia, and prior to that he held positions in manufacturing technology, tool engineering, internal audit, project engineering and aerodynamics research.
 He joined Boeing in 1983.

-Jenks earned master’s degrees in management and materials engineering through the Massachusetts Institute of Technology Leaders for Manufacturing Program and bachelor and master’s degrees in aeronautical engineering from Rensselaer Polytechnic Institute.
+Jenks earned master’s degrees in management and materials engineering through the Massachusetts Institute of Technology Leaders for Global Operations Program, and bachelor’s and master’s degrees in aeronautical engineering from Rensselaer Polytechnic Institute.